Duncan Dance Performance in Washington DC

-Our Fall classes for adults and youth will begin on Saturday, September 6.
+Our Fall classes for adults and youth began on Saturday, September 6.
 Check the class schedule page for all the details.

-The adult class will be returning to the beginning of our progressive curriculum with Duncan Technique Level I. This is a very exciting opportunity for anyone who wants to learn the Duncan technique to do so with a strong foundational understanding of the principles and technique.
+The adult class returns to the beginning of our progressive curriculum with Duncan Technique Level I. This is a very exciting opportunity for anyone who wants to learn the Duncan technique to do so with a strong foundational understanding of the principles and technique.
 Contact Valerie Durham if you are interested in beginning the Duncan Technique progressive curriculum.

 Fall is just around the corner and we are getting ready to DANCE!